 We have funded our operations primarily through the sale of equity securities and a loan agreement with our principal stockholder.
 On November 1, 2006, we filed a shelf registration statement with the SEC for the issuance by us of up to \$500 million of our equity and debt securities from time to time in one or more transactions.
-On December 12, 2006, we closed the sale of 20,000,000 shares of our common stock at a public offering price of \$17.42 per share and on December 19, 2006, closed the sale of an additional 3,000,000 shares of our common stock at a public offering price of \$17.42 per shares pursuant to an over-allotment option granted to the underwriters of the offering.
+On December 12, 2006, we closed the sale of 20,000,000 shares of our common stock at a public offering price of \$17.42 per share and on December 19, 2006, closed the sale of an additional 3,000,000 shares of our common stock at a public offering price of \$17.42 per share and on December 19, 2006, closed the sale of an additional 3,000,000 shares of our common stock at a public offering price of \$17.42 per share on the underwriters of the offering.
 The resulting aggregate net proceeds to us from this common stock offering was approximately \$384.7 million after expenses.
 On December 12, 2006, we also sold \$115.0 million aggregate principal amount of 3.75% Senior Convertible Notes due 2013, which included \$15.0 million aggregate principal amount of the notes sold to cover over-allotments.
 The resulting aggregate net proceeds to us from this note offering was approximately \$111.3 million after expenses.